joaoviictorti/shadow-rs/README.md

 - ✅ Capture keystrokes from user input in real-time with kernel-level interception.
 - ✅ Disable Microsoft-Windows-Threat-Intelligence (`EtwTi`).
+- ✅ Cleaning Driver Artifacts from Memory Dumps in Case of BSOD.
+- ✅ Compile Encryption String.
+- ✅ Support for Reflective Driver Loading.

 ### User Mode Code Execution

 - ✅ Inject shellcode or DLLs into processes using `ZwCreateThreadEx`.
-- ✅ Perform Asynchronous Procedure Call (`APC`) injection with shellcode execution in suspended threads.
+- ✅ Asynchronous Procedure Call (`APC`) injection to execute shellcode or DLLs in alertable threads.
+- ✅ Execute shellcode in processes using `Thread Hijacking`.

-### Module & Registry Features
+### Module Features

 - ✅ Hide and unhide modules from process memory listings.
 - ✅ Enumerate all loaded modules.

+### Registry Features

 - ✅ Hide and unhide registry keys and values to prevent detection and manipulation.
 - ✅ Apply registry protection to prevent key or value deletion or overwriting.